0xtnpxsgt/Allora-Comprehensive-Guide/README.md

 docker compose up --build -d
 ```

-Your application is now ready to handle requests for real-time cryptocurrency price predictions.
+Your Allora Worker Node is now ready to handle requests for real-time cryptocurrency price predictions.